YasCoMa/paprec_nx_workflow/readme.md

 The current paprec version contains eight training datasets: hla, bcipep, allgram_epitope, allgram_protein, gram+\_epitope, gram+\_protein, gram-\_epitope, gram-\_protein.
 In th elast section, there are more details about their origin.
 - Steps to insert your prepared dataset:
 	1. Create a Python file in the modules/feature_extraction_methods/methods  folder, containing the class of your implementation following the same pattern found in the other methods already in this folder.
 Pattern: Inherinting the Method meta class, and exporting a function named **build_numerical_datasets**.
 This function will be called during the workflow execution.
-	2. Edit the file modules/feature_extraction_methods/main_feature_extraction.py, and add a new entry in the dictionary of methods, in the function load_available_methods.
+	2. Edit the files modules/feature_extraction_methods/main_feature_extraction.py and modules/applicability_domain_analysis/main_ada.py, and add a new entry in the dictionary of methods, in the function load_available_methods.
 In this case you can choose freely the key, but th evalue must be exactly the name of the class you created before.
 Example of entry: ``"aln_free_esm2_embedding": "Implementation_es2Embedding"``

 #### Instructions for new dataset:
 The current paprec version contains eight training datasets: hla, bcipep, allgram_epitope, allgram_protein, gram+\_epitope, gram+\_protein, gram-\_epitope, gram-\_protein.
 In th elast section, there are more details about their origin.